Social Media Reporting

 Custom Reports

 A custom report can become a mix and match of all of the report types above and more.
-Sometimes the data you’re looking for doesn’t fit into a specific box and that’s where a custom report comes in.
-They can be built from scratch to cover exactly what’s needed and although they may be more time consuming, the data you get out of them is invaluable.
+Sometimes the data you’re looking for doesn’t fit into a specific box, and that’s where a custom report comes in.
+They can be built from scratch to cover exactly what’s needed.
+While they may take more time to create upfront, the data they provide is incredibly valuable.

 Customizable social media dashboard with engagement stats and video performance